Highlights in the Life of Ezra Taft Benson

 “During his presidency, President Benson witnessed another remarkable set of events involving the principles of freedom he had defended so forthrightly throughout his life.
 Miraculously, the Iron Curtain in eastern Europe began to part for the blessing of the people he had grown to love after World War II.
 In 1985 the Freiberg Temple, located in the German Democratic Republic, had been dedicated—a miracle in itself.
 But without missionary work in that country, the Church’s growth was limited.
 Then, in 1988, the Communist government of the German Democratic Republic granted permission for missionaries to serve there and also for its young citizens to serve missions elsewhere.

 “By 1990, winds of political change were sweeping the world.
-Barriers between East and West began to dissolve as the peoples of eastern Europe and other nations fervently embraced principles of democracy and religion” (Ensign, July 1994, 16, 18–19).
+Barriers between East and West began to dissolve as the peoples of eastern Europe and other nations fervently embraced principles of democracy and religion” (“President Benson: Voice of Faith,” 16, 18–19).

 President Howard W. Hunter, then President of the Quorum of the Twelve Apostles, said: